Repository

 Coexisting with Doctrine's Standard Repository

-If you no longer use the default Doctrine's repository, you can safely remove
+If you no longer use the default Doctrine's repository, you can safely skip the

 repository class to reduce confusion.
 The default Doctrine's repository is still